-ON THIS PAGE: You will read about the scientific research being done now to learn more about this type of cancer and how to treat it.
-To see other pages, use the menu.
+ON THIS PAGE: You will read about scientific research being done to learn more about uterine cancer and how to treat it.
+Use the menu to see other pages.

 Doctors are working to learn more about uterine cancer, ways to prevent it, how to best treat it, and how to provide the best care to people diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials.
-Always talk with your doctor about the diagnostic and treatment options best for you.
+Always talk with your doctor about the best diagnostic and treatment options for you.

 Looking for More About the Latest Research?

-- To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now.
+To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases.

-- Visit the website of the Conquer Cancer Foundation to find out how to help support research for every cancer type.
-Please note this link takes you to a separate ASCO website.
+Visit the website of Conquer Cancer, the ASCO Foundation, to find out how to help support cancer research.
+Please note that this link takes you to a different ASCO website.

 The next section in this guide is Coping with Treatment.
-It offers some guidance in how to cope with the physical, emotional, and social changes that cancer and its treatment can bring.
-Or, use the menu to choose another section to continue reading this guide.
+It offers guidance on how to cope with the physical, emotional, social, and financial changes that cancer and its treatment can bring.
+Use the menu to choose a different section to read in this guide.